openflighthpc/carbon-leaderboard/carbon-client/README.md

 ### Offline Data Collection (Payload File)

-The payload file (`carbon-log/payload-${UUID}.json`) is created by a device when it is unable to reach the leaderboard or if the variable `OFFLINE` is set.
+The payload file (`carbon-log/payload-${UUID}.json`) is created by a device when it is unable to reach the leaderboard or if the variable `OFFLINE` is set to `true`.
 This payload file can have 1 or more entries for the device.

 As the `send` command collects the load average over the last 15 minutes for "live" carbon data, this file can be used to build up many entries over time for a single device in order to get historical estimates of the actual impact of the device at whatever load it has been at.